What is a Bad Credit Score for Business Loans?

 You can take the following actions to boost your credit score:

 - Pay down debt: Credit utilization refers to the percentage of your available credit you’re currently using.
-Credit utilization below 30% is considered ideal.
+A credit utilization rate of 30% or less is considered ideal.
 If your utilization is higher than that, paying down your debt to get below 30% can quickly improve your score.
-You can also try opening new credit accounts to increase your available limit but be careful because opening a new account can temporarily hurt your credit score.
+You can also try opening new credit accounts to increase your available limit, but be careful because opening a new account can temporarily hurt your credit score.

 - On-Time Payments: Making your payments on time and in full helps build and improve credit.
 Ensure you don’t miss any payments before applying for a business loan.
-If your report shows late payments, but you’re currently caught up, you can try contacting the financial company to see if they’ll remove the late payment from your report.
+If your report shows late payments, but you’re currently up to date, you can try contacting the financial company to see if they’ll remove the late payment from your report.

 - Keep Credit Accounts Open: The age of your credit accounts makes up 15% of your credit score.
 Don’t close any of your older credit accounts before applying.